 Citation: Burrows, Isabelle.
 "Leaving Something Immortal: History in Felicia Hemans's Records of Woman."
 The Women's Print History Project, 15 March 2021, https://womensprinthistoryproject.com/blog/post/66.

 “I would leave enshrined something immortal of my heart and mind that may yet speak to thee when I am gone” (“Properzia Rossi,” Records of Woman, 48).
 Something immortal of Italian sculptor Properzia Rossi’s character must have indeed spoken to Felicia Hemans, or at least interested her enough, to include the story of Rossi’s life in her 1828 poetry collection, Records of Woman.
-However, it was not just Rossi’s story that Hemans sought to tell in her Records.
+It was not just Rossi’s story that Hemans sought to tell in her Records.
 Twenty of the volume’s poems, each accompanied by a short biography, dramatize and illuminate the lives of women from history.
 In doing so, the poems also illuminate the emotional life of their author, combining aspects of Hemans’s character and history into the accounts of women long past.
 This ability of Hemans’s to reanimate the stories of women’s lives using her own feelings is probably what appealed, and still appeals, to readers.
 Records of Woman is a fascinating point of coalescence for insightful accounts of women’s history, including the author’s own.
-In Hemans’s poems, I can see a desire to “leave enshrined something immortal” of her own heart.
+In Hemans’s poems, I can see a desire to “leave enshrined something immortal” of her own experience.

-“May I ask you for something which I have long wished to possess…your delightful little drama of the “Beacon”?
-I have an edition of your works containing the Plays on the passions…but the ' Beacon' I have not met with since I read it almost in childhood" (Memorials, 59).
+May I ask you for something which I have long wished to possess…your delightful little drama of the “Beacon”?
+I have an edition of your works containing the Plays on the passions…but the ' Beacon' I have not met with since I read it almost in childhood.
+(Memorials 59)

-The editor of Hemans’s correspondence, though he was acquainted with her, misrepresents her work as “pure from sensual coarseness [and]…unsullied by any base alloy of ambition,” (Memorials, 56).
-However, it is clear that Hemans was, in fact, determined to succeed.
-Before the universally well-received release of Records, Hemans worked hard to make herself appealing and profitable.
-When public interest turned to the classics, Hemans hoped to capitalize on the turning of tastes, and employed her knowledge and study of the classics to publish several new works with John Murray, including “The Restoration of the Works of Art to Italy: A Poem” in 1816, and “Modern Greece.
-A Poem” in 1817.
+Characteristic of men writing about women in the 1830s, the editor who published Hemans’s correspondence after her death insists on representing her work as the ideal feminine product, “pure from sensual coarseness [and] . . . unsullied by any base alloy of ambition,” (Memorials 56).
+Far from being "unsullied by . . . ambition," Hemans was, in fact, motivated by profit and determined to succeed.
+Before the universally well-received Records, Hemans worked hard to make her work appealing and marketable.
+When public interest turned to the classics, Hemans hoped to capitalize on popular tastes, and employed her knowledge of classical literature to publish several new works with John Murray, including The Restoration of the Works of Art to Italy: A Poem in 1816, and Modern Greece.
+A Poem in 1817.
 Unfortunately none of the poems were as successful as Hemans had hoped.
-Upon the failure of the “Restoration of the Works…,” and “Modern Greece,” Hemans seems to have become resigned to the exigencies of life as a writer working for profit.
-She wrote to Murray, obviously discouraged: “I have now seen how little any work of mere sentiment or description is likely to obtain popularity, and have had warning enough to give up that style of writing altogether” (qtd. in Feldman, 155).
+Upon the failure of the The Restoration and Modern Greece, Hemans seems to have become resigned to the exigencies of life as a writer working for profit.
+She wrote to Murray, obviously discouraged: “I have now seen how little any work of mere sentiment or description is likely to obtain popularity, and have had warning enough to give up that style of writing altogether” (qtd. in Feldman 155).

-Hemans’s poems served women’s histories much as the visual memorials she describes do, creating a legacy for women long past, and for herself.
-Like Properzia Rossi, who used her creation of sculpture as a medium of expression (Records, 44), Hemans uses poetry as “the mould wherein I pour the fervent thoughts, th’untold, the self-consuming” (Records, 50).
+Hemans’s poems served women’s history much as the visual memorials she describes do, creating a tangible legacy for women long past.
+Like Properzia Rossi, who used her creation of sculpture as a medium of expression (Records 44), Hemans uses poetry as “the mould wherein I pour the fervent thoughts, th’untold, the self-consuming” (Records 50).
 These untold, self-consuming thoughts find voices in historical women who must have experienced the same longings and frustrations as Hemans did.
 The theme of remembrance, of living beyond death, of leaving a legacy of greatness never realized in life, is at the center of so many of the poems in Records, as in “The Memorial Pillar,” where Hemans uses a physical monument of a long-dead memory to ruminate on the relationship between mothers and children.
 She describes the difficulties of grief she had experienced so deeply at the loss of her own mother, but imagines an eternal happy ending for the mother and daughter of recorded on the pillar: “Mother and child!— / your tears are past— / Surely your hearts have met at last!”
 (159), giving them a lasting reunion and a new life.
 Knowledge of Hemans’s own early death, and the sons she left behind, this line is even more affecting.
 Like the women whose lives she memorialized, Hemans’s legacy lives on through her work, and her own words seem to possess almost a prophetic quality.
 “The Grave of a Poetess,” appropriately placed as the concluding poem in the series of Records, eulogizes the grave of Mary Tighe, but Hemans’s own words can be directed to her own legacy and memory: “Where couldst thou fix on mortal ground thy tender thoughts and high? / Now peace the woman’s heart hath found, and joy the poet’s eye” (163).

-WPHP Entries Referenced
+WPHP Records Referenced

-Records of Woman, first edition. (title)
+Records of Woman (title, first edition)

-Records of Woman, second edition. (title)
+Records of Woman (title, second edition)

-Records of Woman, third edition. (title)
+Records of Woman (title, third edition)

-Records of Woman, fourth edition. (title)
+Records of Woman (title, fourth edition)

 John Murray (firm)

-William Blackwood (firm)
+William Blackwood (firm, publisher)

 Feldman, Paula R. "The Poet and the Profits: Felicia Hemans and the Literary Marketplace."
-Keats-Shelley Journal 46 (1997): 148–76.
-Accessed February 25, 2021. http://www.jstor.org/stable/30210372
+Keats-Shelley Journal, vol. 46, 1997, pp. 148–76.

 Hemans, Felicia.
-Memorials of Mrs. Hemans with Illustrations of her Literary Character, edited by Henry F. Chorley.
-Philadelphia, Carey, Lea & Blanchard, 1836. https://ia802708.us.archive.org/8/items/memorialsofmrshe00chor/memorialsofmrshe00chor.pdf
+Memorials of Mrs. Hemans with Illustrations of her Literary Character, edited by Henry F. Chorley, Carey, Lea & Blanchard, 1836. https://ia802708.us.archive.org/8/items/memorialsofmrshe00chor/memorialsofmrshe00chor.pdf.

 Hemans, Felicia.
-Records of Woman: With other Poems, third edition.
-Edinburgh, William Blackwood, 1830. https://hdl.handle.net/2027/uc1.31175005779668
+Records of Woman: With other Poems, 3rd ed.
+William Blackwood, 1830. https://hdl.handle.net/2027/uc1.31175005779668.